 Hergest Croft Gardens – Kington

 Look out at the majestic Black Mountains as you stroll around Hergest Croft Gardens.
 This dog friendly garden in the Welsh Marches contains a rare plant collection, trees, shrubs, flowers and a kitchen garden.
 Explore a park wood, maple grove and azalea garden before relaxing in the tearooms.
 Dogs are welcome throughout the gardens as long as they are on a lead.
 Full information and dates and times of opening are on the Hergest Croft Gardens website.

 Eastnor Castle – Eastnor

-Eastnor Castle is always a great day out, with events on throughout the year.
-There is a big focus on being outdoors with an adventure playground, lakeside walks and exciting themed activities for children.
-This is a particularly dog friendly attraction as canines are even allowed inside the castle.
+Eastnor Castle is one of the most surprising dog friendly days out in Herefordshire.
+It always amazes me that they’re happy for dogs to go inside the castle.
+Events take place throughout the year with is a big focus on being outdoors.
+An adventure playground, lakeside walks and exciting themed activities keep children entertained.
 The castle is only open on particular days, so do check their website before you go.
 You can also read my review of a family day out at Eastnor Castle.

 Goodrich Castle – Ross on Wye

 Goodrich Castle is widely accepted to be one of the most well preserved medieval castles in England.
 Located less than half an hour drive from the centre of Hereford, it boasts views over spectacular countryside.
 It strikes the perfect balance between informative and authentic and better still, it’s ideal for both dogs and children.
 Dogs are welcome everywhere except inside the café.
 They are fine to sit outside the café though, and dog water and treats are available.
 Further information is available on their website and you can read my review of a family day out at Goodrich Castle.